When was the last time you wrote a check? In this digital age of banking, writing checks and balancing a checkbook may seem like a thing of the past.

 Benefits of balancing a checkbook often

 Balancing your checkbook or reconciling your records with the bank’s records can help you spot any financial fraud.
-It can also be too easy to trust financial institutions but banks can make mistakes too.
-Do you remember the story of the Texas woman having an unexpected deposit from a bank?
-Or the IRS recently depositing millions in an 18-year-old’s account?
-Yup, it happens.
+It can also be too easy to trust financial institutions, but banks can make mistakes too.

 Comparing your transaction log or checkbook register makes it easier to spot errors or incorrect charges by merchants as well.
-It only takes a slip of a finger to enter in the incorrect dollar amount and create a math error.
+It only takes a slip of a finger to enter the incorrect dollar amount and create a math error.